gabriellovate/wikibib/README.md

 ## Instalation

+Currently, WikiBib is mostly tested on Linux (Ubuntu).
+If you use Windows you can install the Windows Subsystem for Linux ([tutorial here](https://allthings.how/how-to-use-linux-terminal-in-windows-10/0)) and then proceed with the installation normally.

 See [SETUP.md](./SETUP.md) for instructions on how to install it, and [USAGE.md](./USAGE.md) for instructions on how to use it.

 # Requirements